 There are plenty of exciting things about having a baby – think endless snuggles, impossibly tiny outfits and leisurely stroller walks.
 But car seats?
 Those don’t typically make the “most exciting” cut.

-But, of course, car seats are an inevitability of parenthood.
-You’re spending tons of time in your car with your child in town – and, like it or not, accidents happen.
-If your child is properly secured in his car seat, they’re much less likely to be injured or even killed in a crash – according to the National Highway Traffic Safety Administration, kids two and under are 75% more likely to survive a crash if they’re secured properly.
+Car seats are an inevitability of parenthood.
+You’re spending tons of time in your car with your child in tow – and, scarily, accidents happen.
+If your child is properly secured in the car seat, they’re less likely to be injured or even killed in a crash.
+According to the National Highway Traffic Safety Administration, kids two and under are 75% more likely to survive a crash if they’re secured properly.
 And, yes, it has to be a car seat — standard seat belts aren’t just ineffective for babies and toddlers and, in an accident, can actually cause a lot of harm.

 Make Sure Your Car Seat Is Ready To Its Job

-That said, car seats can only be effective if they’re installed and used correctly.
-Sounds simple enough, sure, but millions of parents aren’t checking all of the boxes when it comes to their kids’ car seats.
+Car seats can only be effective if they’re installed and used correctly.
+Scarily millions of parents aren’t checking all of the boxes when it comes to their kids’ car seats.
 The National Highway Transportation Safety Administration reports nearly three in five car seats and one in five booster seats aren’t properly installed/used.
-Yikes, right?

-Avoid five common mistakes and missteps every time you hop in the car:
+Avoid these six common mistakes every time you hop in the car:

 - Not tightening the harness straps enough: There should be no slack in a car seat’s strap fabric – if you can lift and pinch the fabric with your fingers, there is too much slack and it needs to be tightened.